top of page

 Before you register, please check the following:

-• You are sufficiently experienced to climb unsupervised in the Climbing Works.
+• You are sufficiently experienced to climb unsupervised in The Climbing Works.
 (Do I have enough experience?)

 CWIF unit e view.jpg